tonybaloney/pycharm-security/README.md

 ## Release History

+### 1.0.8

+* Notification summarising package scan, even when no issues are found
+* Issues warning notification when no Python SDK is configured
+* Various minor bug fixes

 ### 1.0.7

 * Fixed a bug when instantiating the vulnerability database at startup.
 Raised by @m-aciek [#3](https://github.com/tonybaloney/pycharm-security/issues/3)